 By setting all your judging criteria, your judges will have everything they need readily at hand during grading, and you’ll have all their scores consolidated in an easy overview.
 Not only that but with our feedback feature, you can quickly elaborate on the performance of each of the solutions with prewritten feedback as well as personal feedback.
 It is easy to set up.

 Setting up Judging Criteria

-To get started head to the Judging criteria option in the dashboard.
-It is best if you create the criteria in the order you would like your judges to assess them in.
+To get started head to the Case -> Criteria option in the dashboard.
+It is best if you create the criteria in the order, you would like your judges to assess them.

-- Judging criteria has to be set up before the submission deadline.
-After the submission deadline, you will not be able to add new criterias.
+Judging criteria must be set up before the submission deadline.
+After the submission deadline, you will not be able to add new criteria.

-- Now you see a box where you can select the range of score you want to write feedback to.
-You decide how wide the ranges go, but you always have to start with the lowest range, by clicking and dragging the point on the line.
+Now you see a box where you can select the range of scores you want to write feedback to.
+You decide how wide the ranges go, but you always must start with the lowest range, by clicking and dragging the point on the line.